How to train a junior or adult dog to recall off the lead

 The key is to start early see Puppy Recall.
 That does not mean that you cannot correct recall problems, but it is always best to train early so the problems never occurs.

 Border Collies are supposed to be the most intelligent of all the breeds, but surely intelligence is relative.
 I doubt if anyone could train a Collie to win a gundog field trial championship or a Labrador to win one man and his dog.
-Gundogs and Collies must have great recall to be able to perform the tasks required of them..
+The one thing both have in common is a great recall to be able to perform the tasks required of them.

 We Also Show This Behaviour

-Imagine you are watching a brilliant wildlife program, then someone starts talking about shopping, we hear the sounds but often do not understand the content.
+Imagine you are watching a brilliant wildlife program or the world cup final and England are in it.
+OK I accept that is stretching credibility to the limit.
+Someone then starts talking about shopping, we hear the sounds, but often do not understand the content.
 Our brain has effectively de-tuned anything that is not related to what you are concentrating on.
 We are not being rude or ignorant (though try telling the other half that,) the brain is genetically hard wired to react this way.

 The Sit Stay